 Because of its location, the pain may get aggravated while sleeping, if you put your body weight on your shoulder.

 Unlike an ACL injury, it’s possible for a rotator cuff to heal by icing the shoulder, taking over-the-counter painkillers (or steroid injections), and physical therapy.
-There may still be the need for surgery if the scope of the injury is severe; and this can be either open surgery or arthroscopic.
+There may still be the need for surgery if the scope of the injury is severe, and this can be either open surgery or arthroscopic.

-3. Achilles Tendon
+3. Achilles Tendon Injuries

-The achilles tendon is the strongest and largest tendon in the human body.
+The Achilles tendon is the strongest and largest tendon in the human body.
 It connects the muscles in your calf to your heel bone.